CoreyCasebolt/SOC-Homelab/projects/siem/wazuh/agent-deployment/README.md

 ## Result

 The Windows 10 endpoint is now fully integrated with Wazuh and generating telemetry.

 This sets the foundation for future detection and investigation exercises.

-This sets the foundation for future detection and investigation exercises.